itskshitija/Analyzing-Bank-Customer-Churn-using-Excel/README.md

 - <b>Satisfaction Score—</b> Score provided by the customer for their complaint resolution.
 - <b>Card Type—</b> Type of card hold by the customer.
 - <b>Points Earned—</b> the points earned by the customer for using a credit card.

-# For the comprehensive analysis of this project, please review my Medium Blog.
-[Here](https://medium.com/@kshitijachilbule2/customer-churn-analysis-in-bank-07bd1ce19090)

 # Connect🤝
 - 📩 <b>Email:</b> kshitijachilbule5@gmail.com